 her hand near your face, and you'll follow this movement with your eyes.
 You'll also learn skills to help you relax and handle emotional distress.

 Doctors think that focusing on hand movements or sounds while you talk about the traumatic event may help change how you react to memories of your trauma over time.
 But, experts are still learning how EMDR works.
-Studies have shown that it
+EDMR

-may help you have fewer PTSD symptoms.1 But research
+may help you have fewer PTSD symptoms.
+But research

 also suggests that the eye movements are not a necessary part of the